huggingface/transformers/research_projects/README.md

 # Research projects

 This folder contains various research projects using 🤗 Transformers.
-They are not maintained and require a specific version of 🤗 Transformers.
+They are not maintained and require a specific version of 🤗 Transformers that is indicated in the requirements file of each folder.
 Updating them to the most recent version of the library will require some work.

 To use any of them, just run the command
 ```